timescale/docs/self-hosted/compression/manual-compression.md

 chunk.

-To roll up your uncompressed chunks into a compressed chunk, alter the compression settings to set the compress chunk time interval and then run compression operations which will roll up the chunks while compressing.
+To roll up your uncompressed chunks into a compressed chunk, alter the compression settings to set the compress chunk time interval, and run compression operations to roll up the chunks while compressing.

 ```sql
 ALTER TABLE example SET (timescaledb.compress_chunk_time_interval = '<time_interval>');